 11am - 5:30pm - DTX Arts Market @ Summer Street Plaza (the pedestrian-only area between Macy's and Roche Brothers in Downtown Crossing) - Local artisans offer their creations for sale; if you're visiting Boston, an original work of art by a Boston artist could be your special souvenir!

-1pm-4pm - Middlesex County Volunteers perform with fifes and drums throughout the Downtown Crossing area
+1pm-4pm - Middlesex County Volunteers Play Fifes & Drums - Throughout Downtown Crossing

-6pm - 9pm - Pre-Fireworks Concert at Christopher Columbus Park
+6pm - 9pm - Pre-Fireworks Concert - Christopher Columbus Park (200 Atlantic Ave)

-9pm - 9:45 - Harborfest Fireworks - Spectacular display of fireworks launched from Long Wharf - You'll be able to view the fireworks from just about everywhere along the waterfront around Boston's Inner Harbor, including East Boston, much of Charlestown's waterfront, the North End, the Downtown Waterfront, Seaport, the South Boston Waterfront, and even Castle Island
+9:15 - 9:30pm - Harborfest Fireworks - Launched from a barge at Long Wharf (which is between Columbus Park & the Marriott Long Wharf Hotel - You'll be able to view the fireworks from just about everywhere along the waterfront around Boston's Inner Harbor, including East Boston, much of Charlestown's waterfront, the North End, the Downtown Waterfront, Seaport, the South Boston Waterfront, and even Castle Island

 July 3: Music, Entertainment, & a Pooch Parade

-12 noon - 6pm - Live musical performances and entertainment by a variety of groups
+12 noon - 7pm - Live musical performances and entertainment throughout Downtown Crossing by a variety of groups

-July 4: Boston's 246th July 4th Parade, Reading of the Declaration of Independence, & (to be confirmed) Boston Pops Concert & Fireworks
+July 4: Boston's July 4th Parade, Reading of the Declaration of Independence, & Boston Pops Concert & Fireworks

-9am - Join a flag-raising ceremony on City Hall Plaza followed by a parade to the Granary Burying Ground where wreathes will be laid on the graves of the Patriots buried there.
+9am -10am - City of Boston's 247th Independence Day Celebration on City Hall Plaza followed by a parade to the Granary Burying Ground where wreathes will be laid on the graves of the Patriots buried there.
 You can view the parade along the route and in Downtown Crossing.

-After the wreath-laying ceremony, the parade continues through Downtown Crossing to the Old State House, where the current Captain Commanding of the Ancient and Honorable Artillery Company will do its traditional reading of the Declaration of Independence from the balcony - exactly where it was first read to Boston citizens on July 18, 1776.
+After the wreath-laying ceremony, the parade continues through Downtown Crossing to the Old State House, where the current Captain Commanding of the Ancient and Honorable Artillery Company will do the traditional reading of the Declaration of Independence at 10am from the Old State House balcony - exactly where it was first read to Boston citizens on July 18, 1776.

 11:30am (time to be confirmed) - USS Constitution's annual turn-around sail through Boston Harbor.
 Watch from the Boston Harbor shoreline (including Castle Island) or from one of these Turn-Around cruises: